SashaBoguraev/mta-tracker/README.md

 ## TO-DO
 - [ ] Get the direction for the subway
+- [ ] Get rid of the white in the SVG

 A simple Python application for the Raspberry Pi that provides real-time transit arrival information for bus stops, trains, and other public transportation.
 The application continuously monitors and displays live arrival times with an intuitive console interface.